Dreaming of Ely

 To the south, Sigurd Olson's famous Listening Point is marked by a plaque on the black, lichen-covered volcanic rock that slides cleanly into the water.

-"They got the sweet corn, and we got the scenery,'' she says.
+"They got the sweet corn, and we got the scenery,'' she said.

 In Hoist Bay, the rusted boiler of the logging tug Bull of the Woods pokes out of the water.
-Logging, Wahlberg says, took away more than trees.
+Logging, Wahlberg said, took away more than trees.

 "There used to be caribou herds here,'' she says.
 "But logging took away the forest canopy, replacing it with brush, which brought in deer who had brain-worm disease.''

-By the time she's through, the quiet lake is populated with ghosts.
-But Wahlberg says many of her passengers listen with half an ear while looking at the shoreline with covetous eyes.
+By the time she was through, the quiet lake seemed populated with ghosts.
+But Wahlberg said many of her passengers listen with half an ear while looking at the shoreline with covetous eyes.

-"There's one question I'm always asked,'' she says: " 'Do you know of any property for sale?' ''
+"There's one question I'm always asked,'' she said: " 'Do you know of any property for sale?' ''

 © Beth Gauper